Do you learn English with news? If not, you are missing out on one of the best free, readily available and constantly updating resources out there.

 Many online news sources include videos that are accompanied by typed transcripts.
 This gives you the opportunity to listen or read.
 And even many broadcasts come with scrolling texts that give you a chance to quickly test your ability to read and comprehend.
 Or, you can simply browse written articles to practice your reading speed and comprehension.

 But what about speaking?
 If you are listening to or watching news in English, then you can try shadowing.
-If you’re not afraid to be seen talking to yourself, you can repeat what you hear the news anchor saying, emulating their inflection and tone, in order to minimise your accent.
+If talking to yourself in public doesn’t bother you, repeat everything the news anchor says.
+Try to emulate their inflection and tone, in order to minimise your accent.
 In addition, you can read any news articles out loud, enjoying hours of speaking practice.

 The news gives you countless ways to work on every aspect of your language skills.
 You simply have to be creative and open to them.